 The white spots that are left on your teeth after traditional metal braces are removed is basically an anti-stain, for lack of a better term.
 Keep in mind that you’ve probably been drinking dark liquids and eating dark foods that have been staining the teeth around your braces for a year or two.
 When the braces come off, the small spot underneath where the braces once were hasn’t stained like the rest of your teeth.
 This is why it appears lighter or even whiter than the rest of your teeth.

-There really is no way for you to avoid this problem when wearing traditional braces, but you certainly can deal with it once the braces happen to come off.
+There really is no way for you to avoid this problem when wearing traditional braces.
+But you certainly can deal with it once the braces happen to come off.
 There are many ways for you to get rid of the white stains to perfect a beautiful smile and feel great about the way that you look.
 After all, having braces and then getting them removed should make you feel better about your teeth, not worse.

 How to Improve Your Teeth After Braces

 Twice-a-day brushing using a power toothbrush can do wonders where those white spots are concerned after having braces removed.
 Most orthodontists will also recommend to their older patients that they use some type of whitening treatment to whiten the teeth around where the braces actually were.
-In general, the white spots will gradually fade over time, and they will blend in and be unnoticeable with the rest of your teeth.
+In general, the white spots will gradually fade over time.
+They will blend in and be unnoticeable with the rest of your teeth.
 Keeping up with brushing and flossing will help to quicken the process of the white spots fading and becoming unnoticeable.

 It might also be a good idea to talk with your orthodontist about types of braces, how long you’ll be in them and what to expect when they are removed.
 Lingual braces, for example, are less of an issue for people who are afraid of those white spots after the braces get removed.
 Invisible braces are another option, and you will not be left with white spots once treatment is done.